nomad/crop/README.md

 `Rope`s use thread-safe reference counting to share data between threads.
-Cloning a `Rope` takes up only 16 extra bytes of memory, and its copy-on-write semantics make sure that the actual text contents are duplicated only when different clones diverge due to user edits.
+Cloning a `Rope` takes up only 16 extra bytes of memory, and its copy-on-write semantics allow the actual text contents to be duplicated only when different clones diverge due to user edits.

 This allows to send a snapshot of a `Rope` to a background thread to perform any IO or CPU-intensive computations, while the main thread is kept responsive